Spring Training Webcasts

 Hicks is a graduate of the University of Maryland in College Park, where he called baseball, football, basketball, and lacrosse on WMUC Radio.
 The native of Washington, D.C. also was an extra in the movie Major League II, appearing in scenes featuring Bob Uecker, A.K.A.
 Harry Doyle.

 Hicks and his wife, Estelle have a son Nathaniel and reside in Keller.
 Matt also has a daughter, Amy, who lives in West Virginia.

-Jared Sandler is in his third season as the full-time pre and postgame host for the Texas Rangers Radio Network.
+Jared Sandler is in his fourth season as the full-time pre and postgame host for the Texas Rangers Radio Network.
 He also fills in on radio play-by-play for selected Rangers' games.

-In addition to his duties with the Rangers, Jared also fulfills various on-air responsibilities with the team's flagship, 105.3 The FAN, joining CBS Radio in March 2015.
-He is also the television voice of the Frisco RoughRiders, the Rangers' Texas League affiliate, and the Texas Legends of the NBA's D-League.
+In addition to his duties with the Rangers, Jared also fulfills various on-air responsibilities with the team's flagship, 105.3 The FAN, joining the station in March 2015.
+He is also the television voice of the Frisco RoughRiders, the Rangers' Texas League affiliate, and the Texas Legends of the NBA's G League.